derekvawdrey/r-place-pixel-map/README.md

 - Things to note: THIS THING SUCKS ON IOs.
 Safari is garbage, and should be destroyed.

 ## Things added in Startup Login
-- Users can now register accounts
+- Users can now register accounts (stored in mongodb)
-- Users can now login to accounts
+- Users can now login to accounts (fetched from mongodb)
 - Users can now logout of accounts
 - Map is now connected to the mongodb
 - You must be logged in to draw to the map